 The public transportation would be the easiest and most convenient method to travel in Italy.

-A monthly bus/tram/metro ticket for students is somewhere between 25 and 35 EUR/month, depending on the city.
+A monthly bus/tram/metro ticket for foreign students is somewhere between 25 and 35 EUR/month, depending on the city.

 The train network in Italy is fast and well maintained, so visiting other cities in Italy is definitely an option.
 Fares start at around 20 EUR for a trip, but if you book earlier tickets, you could get discounts of up to 70%.